Kristina Lutke - Early Childhood Inclusion

 Lindsay Schoener - Primary SLD

 I am married with two amazing children.
-Our 9-year-old daughter, Gray, keeps us busy with her love of dance and competing.
-Carson, our 5-year-old son, loves playing sports especially baseball and watching his favorite baseball team play…Go Cubs Go!
+Our daughter, Gray, keeps us busy with her love of dance and competing.
+Carson, our son, loves playing sports especially baseball and watching his favorite baseball team play…Go Cubs Go!
 We love spending time with our extended family and trips to the beach.
 When I have down time, I love to run, play tennis, and spend time with my sister and mom.
 Teaching has always been apart of my life; I grew up with a mom who taught for CCSD.
 Each year I look forward to meeting my new students and families, I love working with and learning from the students in my class.
 My favorite books to read each year are ones written by Eric Carle.
 I love the way he creates the amazing illustrations throughout his stories and how he his stories inspire the readers to grow and discover.
 I look forward to a great year!

 “There needs to be a lot more emphasis on what a child can do instead of what he cannot do.”